2023 Most Popular Economics Bachelor's Degree Schools in Minnesota

 Economics majors at Augsburg take out an average of $29,036 in student loans while working on their Bachelor's Degree.

-St Catherine University came in at #10 in this year’s edition of the Most Popular Economics Bachelor’s Degree Schools in Minnesota ranking.
-Located in the city of Saint Paul, St. Kate's is a private not-for-profit school with a small student population.
+St Catherine University did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the large city of Saint Paul, St. Kate's is a private not-for-profit school with a small student population.

 On average, economics graduates from St. Kate's take out $33,661 in student loans while working on their Bachelor's Degree.